-• Adapter Setup: Adapter settings are viewed and changed.
+Adapter Setup Device Selections Help Exit this menu • Adapter Setup: Adapter settings are viewed and changed.

-SYM53C860 Adapter Setup SCAM Support Off On Parity Host SCSI ID Scan Order Low to High (0..Max) Removable Media Support None SCSI Plug and Play Mapping CHS Mapping Spinup Delay (Secs) Restore Default Setup Exit this menu
+Adapter Setup SCAM Support Parity Host SCSI ID Scan Order Removable Media Support CHS Mapping Spinup Delay (Secs) Help Restore Default Setup On On 7 Low to High (0Max) Boot Drive Only SCSI Plug and Play Mapping 2

-- SCAM Support - SCAM (SCSI Configured AutoMatically) is the SCSI Plug and Play protocol supported by Symbios BIOS version 4.X. - Parity - The Symbios host adapters always generate parity, but some SCSI devices do not.
+- SCAM Support - SCAM (SCSI Configured AutoMatically) is the SCSI Plug and Play protocol supported by Symbios BIOS version 4.X. - Parity The Symbios host adapters always generate parity, but some SCSI devices do not.
 Therefore, you are offered the option of disabling parity checking. - Note: When disabling parity checking, it is also necessary to disable disconnect for all devices, as parity checking for the reselection phase will not be disabled.
 If a device does not supporting parity disconnects, the I/O will never complete because the reselection phase will halt. - Host SCSI ID The host adapter SCSI ID should remain on 7 (default), as this setting gives the adapter the highest priority on the SCSI bus.
-However, if you have two adapters on the same SCSI bus, you should give one of them an unassigned ID to avoid duplication of SCSI IDs. - Scan Order - This option allows you to tell the host adapter BIOS and your device drivers to scan the SCSI bus from low to high (0 to max) SCSI IDs, or from high to low (max to 0) SCSI IDs.
-If you have more than one device on the SCSI bus, changing the scan order changes the order in which drive letters are assigned by the system. - Removable Media Support Determine if the removable media will be used as BIOS device.
+However, if you have two adapters on the same SCSI bus, you should give one of them an unassigned ID to avoid duplication of SCSI IDs. - Scan Order This option allows you to tell the host adapter BIOS and your device drivers to scan the SCSI bus from low to high (0 to max) SCSI IDs, or from high to low (max to 0) SCSI IDs.
+If you have more than one device on the SCSI bus, changing the scan order changes the order in which drive letters are assigned by the system. - Removable Media Support - Determine if the removable media will be used as BIOS device.
 A BIOS device here is a device that can be controlled via BIOS INT 13H, i.e. it does not need a device driver and can be bootable.
 However, when used as a BIOS device, the full removability of removable media devices is not preserved.
 The following constraints apply: - a) The device can only work as a fixed disk, i.e. media change is not allowed.